RyanLamansky/dotnet-webassembly/README.md

 The other reason is to conform with [.NET Framework Design Guidelines](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/names-of-classes-structs-and-interfaces), which discourage the use of acronyms and abbreviations.
 * Consistent with the native encoding of WebAssembly, most integers are unsigned.
 This can make interaction with .NET Framework  classes less convenient, as they mostly use signed integers even for values that are never negative, such as the count of entries in a list.
+* The `Import` class has specific types as nested classes, which can be awkward to use.
+* The `Import` class used by the parser can easily be confused with the `RuntimeImport` class used by the compiler.

 ## Potential Future Features